 Eglantine switched her torchlight on, then off, then on again.

 “Alright, good news,” she told her djinn drone.
 “It’s still working.
 You fine, little one?”

 The djinn beeped twice.
 It had deployed a small manipulating arm to brush off the mud that covered its small frame, to no avail.
 The sewers of Paris were old and mean, and they had swallowed many a thing.

 “Now, the bad news is that we’re going to keep digging, because that…” she pointed at the wall with her torchlight.
-The concrete vault bore a cross-like symbol, with each tip made of four small pillars — the symbol of the Office of Infrastructure. “...that is still some good old USRE construction.”
+The concrete vault bore the symbol of the Office of Infrastructure. “...that is still some good old USRE building.”

-The Office of Infrastructure was once known as the People’s Chamber of Great Works, a leftover from the Union of Socialist Republics — from the middle of the Low Age, from before the fateful century that had seen the Internationale truly become the human race.
-It is the oldest and largest Office of the USRE, and the only one that is directly financed by the taxes of USRE citizens.
+The Office of Infrastructure was once known as the People’s Chamber of Great Works, a leftover from the Union of Socialist Republics, the Low Age precursor of the USRE.
+It is the oldest and largest Office, and the only one that is directly financed by the taxes of USRE citizens.
 With more than twenty million employees, the Office of Infrastructure might very well be the largest non-military government institution in human history.
 The O-Inf, as it is sometimes referred to, is dedicated to urban and rural planning, infrastructure deployment and maintenance, as well as energy production.
 The O-inf primarily acts as a framework for infrastructure projects, providing financial investment, manpower and equipment to regional or national communes.
-In exchange for this assistance, the O-inf often takes half the ownership of such projects — and half the political responsibility.
+In exchange for this assistance, the O-inf often takes half the ownership of such projects — and half the political weight.
 Continental projects, such as the Kenyan space elevator, may be entirely handled by the O-inf, that then becomes the primary employer of local communes and bears the political responsibility in their place.